Kimberley (Western Australia): Indigenous languages

 Pama-Nyungan languages spoken in and around the Kimberley region include the Marrngu languages (such as Karajarri and Nyangumarta, the Ngumpin languages (such as Walmajarri and Jaru), the Yapa languages (such as Warlpiri) and the Western Desert languages (including Wangkajunga and Kukatja).
 Non-Pama-Nyungan languages spoken around the Kimberleys (but speakers of which today live within the Kimberley) include the Daly language Murrinh-Patha and Western Mirndi language Jaminjung.

-Presently, many indigenous languages are no longer spoken on a daily basis.
-In addition to Australian English, post-contact languages spoken in the Kimberley include Aboriginal English, Kriol, Pidgin English and the Malay-based Broome Pearling Lugger Pidgin (not spoken on a daily basis any more).
+Presently, many indigenous languages are no longer spoken daily.
+In addition to Australian English, post-contact languages spoken in the Kimberley include Aboriginal English, Kriol, Pidgin English and the Malay-based Broome Pearling Lugger Pidgin (not spoken daily any more).

 Politics

-At the federal level, the Kimberley is represented by the member for Durack.
-At state level, the Kimberley electorate takes in all of the region and its towns.
+At the federal level, Kimberley is represented by the member for Durack.
+At the state level, the Kimberley electorate takes in all of the region and its towns.

 The Kimberley region consists of the local government areas of Broome, Derby-West Kimberley, Halls Creek and Wyndham-East Kimberley.

 Art

-Rock art in the Kimberley is some of the oldest in Australia and could date back 40,000 years.
-The best known examples of rock art from the Kimberley are Wandjina and Gwion Gwion.
-The earliest form of Kimberley rock art was hand stencils, and rock art continued up to the 1960s when Wandjina were still being repainted.

-Some of Australia's best known indigenous artists came from the Kimberley.
-These artists painted in a style unique to this area, a style initially associated with the Krill Krill ceremony but later known as the Kimberley Art Movement.
-These artists include Rover Thomas, Jaminji Paddy Bedford and Queenie McKenzie.

-Art and culture still flourishes today, with many contemporary artists being supported by the Mowanjum Aboriginal Arts and Cultural centre.
+The Kimberley region is extremely rich in art, mainly that of Indigenous rock art.
+Considering the area's size, it is no surprise that there are tens of thousands of rock art examples coming from a variety of different cultural groups within the region.
+The diversity of peoples has allowed for many different art styles to develop with some of the most widely known examples being Wandjina and Gwion Gwion.
+In addition to the variation in styles, there are almost equally diverse fabrication techniques.
+The earliest form of Kimberley rock art was hand stencils, but techniques such as engraving, painting, scratchwork, pecking, drawing, and later beeswax applique have also been used.
+In addition to the varying styles and techniques, there are united visual depictions that reflect the changes and persistence within the cultural and natural environment.

+The changing and expanding complexity of styles and techniques has caught the attention of many, paving the way for mass amounts of archaeological and anthropological research.
+Much of the artwork in the area has been gone over with similar or alternative methods to preserve the art, add to it, or enhance it.
+Rock shelters are some of the best locations for preservation.
+The oldest category known as the Irregular Infill Animal or the Naturalistic period is responsible for the region's life-size animal depictions.
+A rock shelter in Kimberley's northeastern territory is home to a perfect example of this, a two-meter-long kangaroo painting on the ceiling.
+This case was extremely rare as archaeologists found remains of mud wasp nests that could be used for dating.
+These nests were located both below and on top of the painting making them prime for determining an accurate age of the kangaroo art itself.
+They analysed samples from 6 of the nests and settled on a date between 17,500 years old and 17,100 years old, making the kangaroo rock art the oldest in Australia.